DOJ charges man for deadly stabbing of Ukrainian refugee Iryna Zarutska in North Carolina

 Surveillance footage showed Zarutska entering a light rail car on Aug.
 22 and sitting in a row in front of Brown.
 Four minutes later, Brown allegedly pulled a knife from his pocket and struck Zarutska three times from behind, according to an FBI affidavit accompanying the criminal complaint.

 Police found Zarutska dead on the light rail with a single stab wound in the middle of her neck and a small cut on her left knee, the affidavit said.
-Brown was taken into custody at the scene and already faces a state charge of first-degree murder.
+Brown was apprehended at the scene.

+Russ Ferguson, the U.S. attorney for the Western District of North Carolina, became emotional in the news conference announcing the charge against Brown, who is currently in state custody on first-degree murder charges.

+"This is obviously a horrible, horrible situation," Ferguson said.
+"This is why federal statutes exist.
+They exist to take care of situations like this, because no one should sit in fear when they sit on the light rail."

 Brown has a long criminal history, including serving five years in prison for robbery with a dangerous weapon, and had been diagnosed with schizophrenia, according to The Associated Press.
 Brown's mother told a local television station she recently sought an involuntary psychiatric commitment after he became violent at home, the AP reported.